 While Italy has dive-worthy locations all around its peninsula, ranging from the north of the country, in Liguria on the Italian Riviera, to the island of Sicily in the south, the island of Elba is one of the not-to-be-missed diving destinations here.

-Located within the Tuscan Archipelago National Park, Italy’s third largest island is surrounded by hundreds of rocky outlets and sandy sea beds, which are home to plenty of Mediterranean diving marine life staples, such as eels, nudibranchs, starfish, groupers, shrimp and lobsters.
+Located within the Tuscan Archipelago National Park, Italy’s third-largest island is surrounded by hundreds of rocky outlets and sandy sea beds.
+These are home to plenty of Mediterranean diving marine life staples, such as eels, nudibranchs, starfish, groupers, shrimp, and lobsters.
 If you’re particularly lucky, it’s possible to find sunfish lurking in and around the black stones on certain dive sites, too.

-Another popular diving spot near this Tuscan paradise is the Elviscott shipwreck, a merchant ship which sank in 1972.
-Sitting on a sandy bottom in just 35 feet (12 meters) of usually calm water, the wreck is a comfortable starting point for newcomers to wreck diving.
+Another popular diving spot near this Tuscan paradise is the Elviscott shipwreck, a merchant ship that sank in 1972.
+Sitting on a sandy bottom in just 12m (40ft) of usually calm water, the wreck is a comfortable starting point for newcomers to wreck diving.
 It is also possible for more advanced divers to penetrate the hull.

 Editor’s Recommended Dive Center: Talas Diving Center